 When we say Theater of Soul makes music of universal appeal, we mean that it is not offensive to anyone, yet it is substantive.
 It is substantive, yet accessible.
 It is music of consciousness and innocence and adult recognition.
 I come from the jazz world.
 I am old enough to remember when jazz was eschewed by the general public, and pooh-poohed by the academics and their institutions.
 Today, jazz has earned respect, and many of those who struggled for respectability have earned iconic status, yet I long for the days before institutions and intellectualism, commercialism, and “projects” exerted such a force on the music.
 The music of John Coltrane, Miles Davis, Thelonious Monk, Dizzy Gillespie, Duke Ellington, Art Blakey and other "less important" artists affected us--that is, all of us who cared--deeply, viscerally.
 Most of us felt no need for intellectual analysis, yet knew the music was important, that it contained within it all of our history and all of our hearts.
 And today?

-"Different times, different times," some say, as if that is an excuse for the garbage that is pushed on us today.
+"Different times, different times," some say, as if that is an excuse for the garbage that is forced on us as we go about our days, longing for, searching for, something better.

 This isn’t to say that many artists are not trying to create lasting, important music.
 On the contrary, some are trying too hard.
 The musicians of that period created music that coincided with other unique world events in a world that will never be the same again.
-There are many theories floating about as to why new music of that emotional caliber is perhaps wishful thinking--though the technical abilities of some of “ the old guys” have been exceeded by more recent musicians--even as others cite an emotional resonance to music that to others is the equivalent of boots scraping on the ground: one-time geniuses, eroding music departments and overall school budgets, too many distractions, lack of concentration, over-commercialization and “ business models,” poor theorizing, no discipline, family structure, and others.
-I could name you several musicians who are hailed in the music press as important: technical wizards who are emotionally unavailable.
+There are many theories floating about as to why new music of that emotional caliber is perhaps wishful thinking--though the technical abilities of some of the "old guys” have been exceeded by more recent musicians--even as others cite an emotional relationship to music that to others is the equivalent of boots scraping on stony ground: one-time geniuses, shrinking music departments, too many distractions, lack of concentration, over-commercialization, ineffective business models, poor theorizing, no discipline, family structure, and others.
+I can think of several musicians who are hailed in the music press as important: mere technical wizards, emotionally unavailable and publicly irrelevant.

 On the other hand, for jazz in a purer form that glistens with emotion, listen to the terribly under-rated alto saxophonist Sonny Fortune; technically superior, lyrically emotive, melodically sophisticated.
 Brilliance and clarity, emotion and maturity.
 Pure art.

 This music is, intentionally, all over the place.
-As a retired technical writer in IT.
-I bring the discipline of my profession to my artistry, and attempt to channel the passion of those listed above to my performances, with an emphasis on the type of crowd-pleasing entertainment that was honed and refined by the masters of Vaudeville.
-Maybe one or two of you remember seeing Duke Ellington, Frank Sinatra, Count Basie, Eubie Blake, Steve Allen, Sammy Davis, Jr., Cab Calloway, and maybe just a few others in concert.
+As a retired technical writer in Information Technology, I bring the discipline of my profession to my artistry, and attempt to channel the passion of those listed above to my performances, with an emphasis on the type of crowd-pleasing entertainment that was honed and refined by the masters of Vaudeville.
+Maybe one or two of you remember seeing Duke Ellington, Frank Sinatra, Count Basie, Eubie Blake, Steve Allen, Sammy Davis, Jr., Cab Calloway, and a few others in concert.
 Have there ever been such complete entertainers?
 They were simply brilliant, but not sullen, not aloof, and always smiling when in the public eye.
-However, on a recent trip to Berlin, 2 Americans, funk guitarist Mike Russell and blues singer Eb Davis, showed us much of that kind of pure, old school entertainment.
-A sheer delight.
+However, on recent trips to Berlin, American funk guitarist Mike Russell and blues singer Eb Davis showed us much of that kind of pure, old school entertainment.
+And all-around singer and musician Kenny Wesley enthralled us in positive talent, spirit, and light.
+Sheer delight.
+We didn't stop there, though.
+In Paris we saw Mauritian jazz pianist Jerry Leonide, a rising star and beautiful soul.
+Yes, things are looking up.

 The next collection will feature vocals that will enable a different type of exploration.
 We will keep on trying, not to please everyone, but to find those of you who like us, who appreciate what we’re trying to do.
 I started late, but I’ve been here, in some ways, the whole time.
 Thank you.